norulshahlam/spring-jwt2/README.md

+# Spring Security with JWT - Version 2 - Generate JWT

+- Implement custom UserDetailsService to validate user credentials
+- Create a CustomAuthenticationFilter to intercept only for logging in & generate JWT
+- Inside CustomAuthenticationFilter, get credentials and use our custom UserDetailsService to validate
+- If validation success, generate JWT

+###
 # Spring Security with JWT - Version 1 - Setup User and roles and secure API
 ###

 There will be in 4 parts in this tutorial: